Is Harem anime bad? That depends on who you ask.

 And If we judge it by ratings, harem anime has an average of 7/10.

 Not bad.
 Not spectacular.
 Decent at best and in fact – we can all point to an anime in the 7 range that we love to death so again – not bad in a literal sense.

-I’m not the biggest fan of using reviews to make a point, but it’s a point none the less and it does tell a story.
+I’m not the biggest fan of using reviews to make a point, but it’s a point nonetheless, and it does tell a story.

-It’s just not the full story.
+It’s just not the whole story.